ga-sei-lessons/UNIT-4-AWS/D02/1-morning-lesson/6-intro-to-dynamodb.md

 ## AWS DynamoDB

-Amazon DynamoDB is a NoSQL Database that uses key-values to create and manage entries.
-It offers the following benefits:
+Amazon DynamoDB is a NoSQL Database that uses key-values to create and manage entries and offers the following benefits:

 - delivers single-digit millisecond performance at any scale
 - it's a fully managed, multi-region, multi-active, durable database with backup and restore, and in-memory caching for internet-scale applications.